janLalawa/pyBattleVis/README.md

 ### How does it work?

 - When running main.py currently...
-- It will take a list of zkillboard links, strip the ID out, and create Wreck objects.
+- It will take a zkillboard battle report and parse it for the losses using the API.
+- Note that you must use a report with a solarsystemid and a timestamp.
+Do not use saved ones.
 - Wreck objects contain all the info about the wreck, including coordinates.
 - The tool then scales coordinates down to their locals by running modulo and taking the last few digits.
-- Scaling down further by 2000 brings them to a reasonable size for the window.
+- Scaling down further by 1000 brings them to a reasonable size for the window to represent a grid in-game.
-- The coordinate are then plotted (as cats, fish, or cubes, not wrecks yet) on the window.
+- The coordinate are then plotted as cubes that represent the ship or character that died.

-Alt or Cmd+Tab out when starting to resolve a bug with the camera.
+- Cubes are coloured blue or red depending on the team in the battle report.

-You can then click back in and hold right click to bind the mouse to the window. (so you can fly).
+Hold right click to bind the mouse to the window. (so you can fly).

 WASD controls the flight.
 Press Esc to quit.